kputnam/piggly/README.md

 later.
 Piggly will only recompile procedures that have changed in the database since it last made a copy in `piggly/cache`.

-*Important*: piggly fetches your code from the database and replaces it (in the database) with the instrumented code.
+*WARNING*: piggly fetches your code from the database and replaces it (in the database) with the instrumented code.
 If you run `piggly trace` twice consecutively, the second time will cause an error because you are trying to re-instrument code that has already been instrumented.
 You need to run `piggly untrace` or restore your original stored procedures manually before you can trace them again.

 Now you're ready to execute your tests.
 Make sure your connection is configured to log `RAISE WARNING` messages to a file -- or you can log them to `STDERR` and redirect that to a file.
 For instance you